OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 Behold, they were the ones who, on Balaam’s advice, caused the Israelites to be unfaithful to the Lord at Peor, so that a plague struck the Lord’s people.

 ## Numbers 31:17
-Now therefore, kill every male among the little ones, and kill every woman who has known a man intimately.
+Now therefore, put to death every male among the little ones, and every woman who has known a man intimately.

 ## Numbers 31:18
 But all the girls who have not known a man intimately, keep alive for yourselves.